r-near/nearc/README.md

 - `near.value_return(value)` returns a value (`str` or `bytes`) from the contract
 - `near.log_utf8(message)` logs a message (`str`)

-Contract methods to be exported from the WASM binary should be decorated with `@near.export`.
+Contract methods to be exported from the WASM binary should be decorated with `@near.export`

-See the `near-py-tool new`-generated project for more details.
+See the [NEAR-ABI.md](NEAR-ABI.md) for a complete list of available methods and their type signatures.

 Getting started